Preparing for an IPO? Don’t overlook your IP assets

 As a general rule, the sooner you start thinking about your IP assets, the better prepared you will be or you may find that the rights you have in place don’t match exactly the portfolio that you thought you held – or need to hold for the IPO to run smoothly.
 Verifying your portfolio in advance will allow you to fix any oversights in protection, and reinforce your early valuation exercises.

-Consider all forms of IP
+Consider all types of IP assets

-Businesses will typically focus on patent or trademark rights that are already in place, but when it comes to both IP value and opportunities for future growth or expansion, other forms of IP are equally important.
-This includes patents, trademarks and designs that are still in the application phase (domestic and foreign), as well as unregistered rights, manufacturing and distribution agreements, assignments /charges of IP to or from the business, and any IP dispute settlement agreements, including co-existence agreements, as these may impact (positively or negatively) on IP value.
+Businesses will typically focus on patent or trademark rights that are already in place, but when it comes to both IP value and opportunities for future growth or expansion, other forms of IP assets are equally important.
+This includes patents, trademarks and designs that are still in the application phase (domestic and foreign), as well as unregistered rights, manufacturing and distribution agreements, assignments/charges of IP to or from the business, and any IP dispute settlement agreements, including co-existence agreements, as these may impact (positively or negatively) on IP value.

 Avoid nasty surprises